makes one 9” lattice topped pie

 In a large bowl, toss just the rhubarb with the orange juice, lemon juice and vanilla.
 In a small bowl, whisk together the sugars, salt, cardamom, cinnamon, orange zest and tapioca.
 Add the sugars/spices/tapioca to the rhubarb and let it sit for 30 minutes to soften the tapioca and the rhubarb.
 (Save the strawberries; you will add them later.)

-the refrigerator and the baking sheet with the lattice crust strips.
 Add the strawberries to the rhubarb mixture, using a rubber spatula to gently combine.
-Place the pie plate on a baking sheet lined with parchment paper and pour the filling into the pie shell.
-Brush the top side of the overhanging dough with a little of the egg wash.
+Place the par-baked pie plate on a baking sheet lined with parchment paper and pour the filling into the pie shell.
+Brush the top edge of the bottom crust with a little of the egg wash.
 Place one lattice strip in the center of the pie, then another strip perpendicular to the first strip, forming a “t”.
 Add the remaining strips to create a lattice.
-Trim the edges so they are no longer than 1 inch over the pie pan’s edge.
-Lift the overhanging dough onto the top crust, roll and seal the edges together, crimping with your fingers so you have a standing edge.
+Trim the lattice edges so they are no longer than 1 inch over the pie pan’s edge.
+Carefully tuck the lattice edges beneath the edge of the bottom crust.
+Seal the edges together, gently crimping with your fingers so you have a standing edge.
 Carefully brush the lattice with the egg wash, sprinkling with coarse sanding sugar.
 Place the pie on a parchment lined baking sheet and bake it on the bottom rack of the preheated oven for 15 minutes.
-Rotate the baking sheet and bake for an additional 15 minutes at 425 degrees.
-Then reduce the oven temperature to 375 degrees and continue baking for an additional 40 to 45 minutes, covering the edges of the pie with strips of aluminum foil to prevent overbrowning.
+Rotate the baking sheet and bake for an additional 10-15 minutes at 425 degrees.
+Then reduce the oven temperature to 375 degrees and continue baking for an additional 40 to 45 minutes, covering the edges of the pie with strips of aluminum foil to prevent over-browning.
 The pie will be golden and the fruit will bubble around the edges and in the center of the pie when it is ready.
 Remove from the oven and place on a cooling rack.
 Cool for several hours before slicing.
 Refrigerate any leftovers.